-~ Many students need preliminary math, English, and biology courses before enrolling in the program requirements.
+- ~ Many students need preliminary math and English courses before enrolling in the program requirements.
 These courses may increase the total number of program credits.
-Students should review their math and English placement before planning out their full program schedules.
+Students should review their math and English placement before planning out their full program schedules. - + A grade of "C-" or above required for graduation - Indicates prerequisites needed - Placement in course(s) is determined by placement assessment